tbonnair/Why-Diffusion-Models-Don-t-Memorize/Experiments/README.md

 # Environment Setup for Diffusion Models

-This repository contains code for the numerical experiments carried out in the paper "Why Diffusion Models Don't Memorize: The Role of Implicit Dynamical Regularization in Training" by T. Bonnaire, R. Urfin, G. Biroli and M. Mézard.
+This repository contains code for the numerical experiments carried out in the paper [Why Diffusion Models Don't Memorize: The Role of Implicit Dynamical Regularization in Training](https://arxiv.org/abs/2505.17638) by T. Bonnaire, R. Urfin, G. Biroli and M. Mézard.

 ## Quick Setup